BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Results

 Additionally, based on the integrated molecular subtype prediction task and its required four key biomarkers (ER, PR, HER2, Ki-67), we conduct an independent external validation experiment to rigorously assess the model's generalizability.
 This combined external cohort comprises data from 6 independent medical centers and includes the publicly available TCGA-BRCA dataset, ensuring diverse clinical settings.
 BRIGHT demonstrates outstanding model generalizability with highly stable classification performance comparing with the baseline models (Figure~\ref{fig3}c), demonstrating its robustness across diverse and real-world clinical settings.
 Interpretability analysis reveals that BRIGHT's attention maps show high visual concordance (Figure~\ref{fig3}e) with the expression of corresponding IHC across four key biomarkers for each molecular subtype, greatly improving the trustworthiness of BRIGHT's prediction.
 Comprehensive performance metrics for each model and related tasks on external test set are provided in Supplementary Table~S10.

-To directly quantify the potential clinical utility of BRIGHT for biomarker prediction, we estimated its capacity to reduce the need for IHC assays.
-By applying dual clinical thresholds (high Negative Predictive Value, NPV, and high Positive Predictive Value, PPV) to BRIGHT's prediction scores, we identify a substantial subset of cases where IHC testing could be potentially waived with high confidence (Figure~\ref{fig3}d).
+{To directly quantify the potential clinical utility of BRIGHT for biomarker prediction, we estimated its capacity to reduce the need for IHC assays in two specific scenarios.
+First, in resource-limited settings where IHC is not always immediately available, an H\&E-based prediction model could serve as a pre-screening or triage tool to identify patients with high-probability biomarker positivity, prioritizing them for confirmatory IHC or referral.
+Second, in high-volume academic laboratories, the same approach could act as a pre-screening filter, reducing the number of routine IHC orders, shortening turnaround time from days to minutes, and freeing resources for more complex cases.} By applying dual clinical thresholds (high Negative Predictive Value, NPV, and high Positive Predictive Value, PPV) to BRIGHT's prediction scores, we identified a substantial subset of cases where IHC testing could be potentially waived with high confidence (Figure~\ref{fig3}d).
 For instance, at a conservative NPV/PPV threshold of 0.98, BRIGHT could reduce the need for IHC testing by approximately 61.4\% for ER, 32.1\% for PR, 30.9\% for Ki-67, 19.0\% for HER2, 91.7\% for AR, 13.0\% for CK5/6, 9.1\% for EGFR and 47.2\% for PD-L1.
-Even under the most stringent threshold of 1.0, BRIGHT still achieves a notable reduction of approximately 2.3\%-47.2\% across these biomarkers.
-It brings a substantial acceleration of the conventional diagnostic pathway, reducing the time for biomarker confirmation from several days to just minutes, demonstrating BRIGHT's concrete potential to accelerate diagnostic workflows and reduce associated costs without compromising diagnostic accuracy.
+Even under the most stringent threshold of 1.0, BRIGHT still achieves a notable reduction of approximately 2.3\%–47.2\% across these biomarkers. {These reduction rates suggest that a substantial proportion of IHC tests could be avoided without compromising diagnostic accuracy, thereby accelerating the conventional diagnostic pathway and reducing associated costs.
+BRIGHT offers a complementary, cost‑saving pre‑screening solution in settings where IHC is either unavailable or a limited resource.
+Prospective implementation studies are needed to validate these theoretical reductions in real‑world workflows.}